→This post may contain affiliate links.

 How to apply Aloe Vera and Bentonite Clay Mask to your Face:

 I think this goes without saying, but always make sure to cleanse your skin before doing a face mask.
 You want to remove the junk that settles on your skin from the day.
 Then the mask can work it’s magic and clean deeper into your pores.

-With the added moisture from the honey and aloe vera, this maks takes a bit longer to dry.
-Remove just before the mask has dried on your skin.
+With the added moisture from the honey and aloe vera, this mask takes a bit longer to dry.
+Remove just BEFORE the mask has dried on your skin.

 Disclaimer: Our content does not constitute a dermatologist or medical advice.

 Did you try this mask?
 I would love to hear how it worked for you!
 Leave a comment below.